Total distance: 11.6 miles (18.6 kilometers)

 Near High Ledge are two noteworthy features: an interesting stone structure and the Legend Woods Adirondack Shelter.
 It is important to note that there are no trails to these features from the High Ledge area, but there is little undergrowth in the forest there.
 Start by backtracking away from High Ledge to the point where the trail meets a stone wall as it starts to descend the hill.
 From the wall, walk about 200 feet (60 meters) northwest to find the stone structure -- possibly a hearth; the author is seeking more information about this structure.
 To reach the beautiful Adirondack shelter, return to the wall/trail crossing and walk west then southwest on the southern side of the saddle ridge, being careful not to go down the steeper slopes.
 The shelter, or the grassy road that leads to it, will be reached in about 650 feet (200 meters) of walking from the wall.
 The shelter was rebuilt under the direction of Steven Hedler of Troop 75 Preston, Connecticut, as an Eagle Scout project.
 A reservation is needed from the Pachaug State Forest in order to camp in the shelter.

 Returning to High Ledge, the hike leaves the ledge and descends to cross an intermittent stream in a ravine.
 The trail follows glacially-formed ridges until it turns right (east) onto the dirt Legendwood Road (also called Legend Wood Road); a 1937 map from the Rhode Island State Planning Board (RISPB) names it "Ledging Road" and The Connecticut Guide names it "Bullit Ledge Road" (Heermance p.
 247).
+In summer motorboats can be heard on the nearby Billings Lake.
 About a quarter of a mile (0.4 kilometer) along the road, hikers may see the deteriorated, stone-lined foundation hole of an old homestead off to the right (east), among ferns.

 The road soon arrives at a three-way intersection of dirt roads; the trail turns left (northwest) onto a road that descends to the base of a rock outcrop called Bullet Ledge, also known as "Bear Ledge" or "Bear Ridge" (Hughes and Allen p.
 408; RISPB).
 The trail briefly leaves the road by veering left (west) and climbing the ledge.